Jyothyrajs/CFG_Project/Homework_2.md

 Target audience: educational/professional

 ## What are we building?
+A productivity software to enhance an individuals productivity.
+It is a to-do-list/ Habit tracker with a pomodoro timer.

 ## What does it do/What kind of problem does it solve
+This software helps to keep you focused, organised, and helps you to build productive habit.
+It does not promote toxic productivity by focusing not only on the importance of being productive, but rather also on mental wellbeing too.
+It provides rewards for being productive.

 ## What are the key features of the system?
+1. A session timer (pomodoro)
+2. It has 3 pre-defiened to-do-lists - daily, weekly, monthly
+3. Configurable colour schemes

 ## Key User Requirements
 ### Basic Requirements
 1. Create new list